brianbochicchio/wegner2file/README.md

 * Open a terminal session in the folder with wegner2file.js
     * Start it with node wegner2file.js
-    * Open another terminal and connect with nc -v 127.0.0.1 5001
+    * Open another terminal and connect with nc -v 127.0.0.1 {portnumber}
     * Once connected you can send the test string: `` ^title~artist~1234~SONG~03:00|``